kustomize-everything/action-promote/README.md

 GitHub action providing a standard promotion patterns using Kustomize.

-It supports injecting multiple new images into target overlays via a JSON config file.
+It supports injecting multiple new images or helm charts into target overlays via a JSON config file.
 For examples, refer to [example](./example).

-Within a JSON config for you image promotions, you have two (mutually exclusive on a per image name basis) ways of providing the promotion information.
+Within a JSON config for your image promotions, you have two (mutually exclusive on a per image name basis) ways of providing the promotion information.
 Either you can provide the `newName` and/or `newTag` directly keys directly in the image configuration OR you can provide a `fromOverlay` key, which will find